Companion Planting for Vegetables & Plants

 Attracting Other Predators Plants attract other predators to the pests that attack them.
 Parsley, celery and carrot family attract hover flies.
 Their larvae consume aphids, when in seed.

-GOOD COMPANION PLANTS: VEGETABLES & HERBS
+GOOD COMPANION PLANTING for VEGETABLES and HERBS

 • Asparagus with tomatoes and parsley